top of page

 Education Programs

 The Interpretive Center offers a series of curriculum-based education programs during the school year.
-Our programs align with the educational standards set by the state of Montana for Social Studies, Science, and the Indian Education for All initiative.
+Our programs align with National and State educational standards for Social Studies, Geography, Economics, History, Civics, Science, and the Indian Education for All initiative.

 Program Basics